calipho-sib/nextprot-cli/README.md

 var sparqlQuery = 'select distinct ?entry where { ?entry :gene / :chromosome "'+ chromosome +'"^^xsd:string}'

 nx.executeSPARQL(sparqlQuery, function(data) {
-	console.log("Found " + data.results.bindings.length + " entries: ");
+	console.log("Found " + data.results.bindings.length + " entries ");
 });

+//node test-nextprot.js
+//Will print the number of entries that have a gene on chromosome 13 Found 328 entries
 ```

-You can even combine both...

-Look at the [examples](examples) folder for working code.
+You can even combine both (API and SPARQL), look at the [examples](examples) folder for working code.

 ## Support